AddJam/addjam/_posts/2015-01-31-gems-that-rock.md

 ---
 author_id: 1
 title: Gems that Rock
+description: Some of the gems Add Jam love when creating new Rails Projects.
+They form the core of the Jam Jar rails template.
 ---

 Over the past year we've started many new rails projects.
 Each time we would experiment with different testing frameworks or  gems to improve our development workflow, eventually settling on a core set that we use 90% of the time.